Skip top navigation

 Grade Appeal

 Students may appeal grades that they believe were assigned unjustly or were based on unclear criteria.
-Grade appeals are accepted until the last day of classes of the following semester (spring for fall grades, fall for spring and summer grades), not including reading days or exam periods.
+Grade appeals are accepted until the last day of classes in the following semester (spring for fall grades, fall for spring and summer grades), not including reading days or exam periods.
+See the University Catalog (Section AP.3.9) for the official grade appeal policy.

 Students who would like to contest a course grade should first contact their instructor for clarification regarding the assigned grade, and to ask the faculty member to reconsider the grade, if appropriate.
 If the instructor chooses to change a final grade, they will submit a Change of Grade to the Office of the University Registrar and note that the reason for the grade change is due to a grade appeal.